nobl9/govy/pkg/govy/README.md

 # Validation

-Package validation implements a functional API for consistent, type safe validation.
+package govy implements a functional API for consistent, type safe validation.
 It puts heavy focus on end user errors readability, providing means of crafting clear and information-rich error messages.